Tanjung Api Airport: 2006-2013

 The construction of Tanjung Api Airport was planned when former Regent of Tojo Una-Una Regency, Damsik Ladjalani, promised to build an airport in the area of Tojo Una-Una Regency.
 This would allow easier and more convenient access to the Tojo Una-Una Regency.
-The distance from Ampana to the capital city of Central Sulawesi, Palu, is considered far away because someone has to travel overland about ten hours to reach Ampana from Palu.
+The distance from Ampana to the capital city of Central Sulawesi, Palu, is considered far away because it takes about ten hours of overland travel to reach Ampana from Palu.

 Fund allocation for the construction of the airport began in 2006 with a value of Rp.
 84 billion through the Tojo Una-Una Regency Regional Budget in the period of 2006–2014.
 The physical construction of the airport began in 2010, with the main focus being the runway.

 In 2007, then-Minister of Transportation Jusman Syafii Djamal issued a Minister of Transportation Regulation which decided to change the location of prospective Tanjung Api airports.
-The original location was Labuan Village, Ampana City Subdistrict, but this was canceled because of problems with land acquisition problems.
+The original location was Labuan Village, Ampana City Subdistrict, but this was canceled because of problems with land acquisition.
 Finally, after going through a review, the location of the new airport was determined, namely in Pusungi Village, Ampana Tete District.